 Jesus lovingly chose to enter Simon’s house to show and speak of His grace.
 That is the character of our Lord.
 “God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8).

-Albeit that Simon invited Jesus to his house, it’s evident that he didn’t have a great deal of respect of Jesus.
+Albeit that Simon invited Jesus to his house, it’s evident that he didn’t have a great deal of respect for Jesus.
 When Jesus came to Simon’s house, Simon failed to show even basic gestures of courtesy that would be expected for any guest—moreover for an honored guest.

 First, Simon neglected to provide water for Jesus to wash the dust off His feet (v.44).
 That would’ve been the minimal expected courtesy shown to any guest.
 Failing to do so would’ve actually been considered rude.